RodrigoRenaux/Cards/README.md

 A new Flutter project for Authenticating and Editing Text Cards.

+This is an example Application that uses Mobx for State Management and Shared Preferences for data persistence.

+Enjoy!

 ## Getting Started

 This project is a starting point for a Flutter application.